Automating-GIS-processes/site/docs/lessons/lesson-1/geometric-objects.md

 polygon3 = Polygon(shell)
 ```

+(When constructing a `shapely.geometry.LinearRing`, you can omit listing
+the first point again at the end; shapely will then implicitely add the
+first point another time to the end of the list of points)

 We used different methods to construct the three polygons, but we used the
 same values.
 Let’s see whether they ended up describing identical geometries: